DanRDT/scroll-svg/README.md

 ## Get the svg path

-This returns the svg path element that was passed to `scrollSVG`.
+This returns the svg path element that was passed to `scrollSvg`.

 ```javascript
 const currentSvgPath = svg.getSvgPath()